-Tax records indicate that the entire property is not subject to farm tax deferral.
+Tax records indicate that the property is not subject to farm tax deferral.
+The resulting BRH partitions will not be farmed and a farm tax deferral will not be applied.

 This criterion is met.

 b.
 The area proposed for rezoning is not viable for reasonably obtaining a profit through farm use.
 Expert testimony from experienced farmers, the Farm Bureau or the Oregon State University Extension Service may be considered by the Review Board in making its determination.